 How do drivers claim the Adverse Driving Exemption?

 Note: Drivers will need to be on the latest version of the Samsara Driver App in order to properly use this feature.
+Drivers are able to claim the exemption on an as need basis once the admin enables the dashboard driver setting.

 1. Normal HOS dials show an 11 hour (Property) or 10 (Passenger) Drive limit for Federal Rulesets